Castux/SnakeEyes/docs.md

 ### plot(die [, label])

-Plots a single die: probabilities as a bar chart, and for a die with non boolean outcomes, the two cumulative distributions overlaid as lines.
+Plots a single die: probabilities as a bar chart, and for a numerical die, the two cumulative distributions overlaid as lines.
 The optional `label` string is used in the plot's legend.

 ### plot(die1 [, label1], die2 [, label2], ...)